This post may contain affiliate links. Read my full disclosure policy.

-Sautéed kale and chard with garlic, shallots and lemon, topped with optional Dukkah.
-A simple healthy side dish that pairs well with most mains, is vegan, low-carb, keto, full of nutrients and delicious!
+Simple Sautéed Greens with garlic, shallots and lemon – an easy healthy side dish that pairs well with most mains, is vegan, low-carb, keto, full of nutrients and delicious!
+You may also enjoy Catalan Sautéed Spinach!

 You’ll need 2 bunches of greens- a pound total, which may seem like a lot- but keep in mind this will cook down into about 4-5 cups of cooked greens, or 4-5 servings.